nixworks/public/news/2010/07/13/README.md

 Tensions run high in divided region as India and Pakistan prepare for high-level talks.

 ### [Senior Rwandan opposition official Andre Kagwa Rwisereka disappears after his car is found abandoned by the Mukula River near Butare. ](/news/2010/07/13/senior-rwandan-opposition-official-andra-c-kagwa-rwisereka-disappears-after-his-car-is-found-abandoned-by-the-mukula-river-near-butare.md)
-_Context: André Kagwa Rwisereka, Butare, Mukula River, Rwanda_
+_Context: Andre Kagwa Rwisereka, Butare, Mukula River, Rwanda_

 ### [Senior religious leaders in Southern Sudan call on people to vote for independence in a referendum to be held in January 2011. ](/news/2010/07/13/senior-religious-leaders-in-southern-sudan-call-on-people-to-vote-for-independence-in-a-referendum-to-be-held-in-january-2011.md)
 _Context: Southern Sudan_